Luis Pérez-Sala: Career

 Since 1990, Pérez-Sala has worked as a commentator and analyst for a number of media outlets, including RTVE, El País and TV3.
 In addition he is an instructor for racing drivers, and is involved in the Joves Pilots del Circuit de Catalunya programme, an initiative backed by the Generalitat de Catalunya, the Circuit de Barcelona-Catalunya and the motorsport authorities in Catalonia whose graduates include Jaime Alguersuari, Miguel Molina, Dani Clos, Albert Costa and Miki Monrás.

-In July 2011, he was recruited as a consultant for the Hispania F1 team, which was founded by former Minardi teammate Campos.
+In July 2011, Pérez-Sala was recruited as a consultant for the Hispania F1 team, which was founded by former Minardi teammate Campos.
 On 15 December 2011, it was announced that he would become team principal of HRT, replacing Colin Kolles.

+Personal life

-His nephew, Daniel Juncadella, is also a racing driver, best known for winning the 2011 Macau Grand Prix Formula Three race, and has also competed in the Formula 3 Euro Series.
+Pérez-Sala's nephew, Daniel Juncadella, is also a racing driver, best known for winning the Macau Grand Prix and Spa 24 Hours.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)